backstage/backstage/docs/features/techdocs/getting-started.md

   requestUrl: http://localhost:7000/techdocs/docs
 ```

-If you want `techdocs-backend` to manage building and publishing you want
+If you want `techdocs-backend` to manage building and publishing, you want
 `requestUrl` to point to the default value (or wherever `techdocs-backend` is
 hosted). `storageUrl` should be where your publisher publishes your docs.
 Using
 the default `LocalPublish` that is the default value.

 If you have a setup where you are not using `techdocs-backend` for managing
-building and publishing of your documentation you want to change the
+building and publishing of your documentation, you want to change the
 `requestUrl` to point to your storage.
 In this case `storageUrl` is not
 required.